 It’s a simple fact of working remotely: If you’re not in office, it’s harder to receive feedback on work quality, contribution level, and overall social standing.
 Feedback has been proven a highly effective intrinsic motivator and has been shown to inspire learning, build trust, and make for more satisfied workers.
 Remote workers don’t get nearly enough of it.

-With 39% of workers in our Stress and Productivity report citing poor communication as the top workplace stressor, it’s no surprise that remote workers suffer these same challenges.
+With 39% of workers in our Stress and Productivity report citing poor communication as the top workplace stressor, it’s no surprise that remote workers suffer these same challenges which can cause remote work burnout.
 It can be easy to hold onto self-doubt while working remotely: encouraging an ongoing feedback process can lead to happier working relationships, and in turn, better mental health.

 Tip #2: Build trust and empathy